On Staging

 Discussion

-Tickets: https://www.showpass.com/wizard-of-oz-3/
+Tickets: https://www.zeffy.com/en-CA/ticketing/dad-the-musical

 Discussion

-Tickets: https://www.trybooking.com/events/landing/1140126
+Tickets: https://www.morpheustheatre.ca/?page_id=7805

 Discussion